-There’s a lot of talk about organizations needing to be ready for GDPR – but what does it involve and how do backup and recovery come into it?
+What does GDPR readiness involve and how do backup and recovery come into it?
 GDPR is the European Union’s General Data Protection Regulation which came into effect on May 25, 2018.
 It gives data subjects more control over their personal data while providing businesses with the benefit of a level playing field through the harmonization of data privacy laws across Europe.

 Who does it apply to?